Methodology

 How the output is created

-Data on pupils’ attainment is collected from awarding bodies via the department’s contractor.
+Data on pupils’ attainment is collected by the Department from awarding bodies.
 This information is linked with information on pupil characteristics taken from the school census (opens in a new tab) and information on pupils’ prior attainment.
 This data is used to produce the provisional statistical release and provisional school level data.

 The data is checked with schools during the checking exercise.
 The revised pupil attainment data is then linked again with information on pupil characteristics and prior attainment to produce the revised/final datasets and all derived variables recalculated.
 This data is published in the revised statistical release and the school level performance data.
 Following publication of the school level data, there is a short errata process where schools can inform us of any additional changes that should be made to the data.
 Following this process, the performance tables data is finalised and the FSCP website updated.
 The final data is used to update the time series in the following year’s statistical release.